nahnotnathan/esde-android-app-covers/README.md

 *Note: If you have renamed your app or game in ES-DE, you will have to rename the cover to the exact same filename, minus the extension.*

 ## Features
-- **High Quality Images:** Each cover is meticulously crafted and exported in Lossless PNG format offering excellent visual clarity and consistency across covers.
+- **High Quality Images:** Each cover is meticulously crafted and exported in near-lossless WEBP format offering excellent visual clarity and consistency across covers.
 - **Curated Collection:** Don't dig through mountains of Steam Grid trash.
 This collection has everything you need and nothing you don't
 - **Free to Use:** All covers in this repository are completely free for personal use.